varigence/docs/bimlflex/scenarios/source-azure-postgres.md

 ## Importing Metadata

-Once you have established a working connection string, you are ready to import your metadata.
+Once a working connection string is established, it is possible to import metadata.
 Click the `[Import Metadata]` button at the top of the connection screen.

 Once taken to the new screen, click `[Connect To Database]`.
 If you have a working database connection you will then see a list of Schemas / Tables for you to select for importing.